 Yesterday, while introducing our product to a friend, I suddenly realized something.

-Underlying technology is evolving rapidly—to what extent?
-It's changing daily.
-But the general public—even many white-collar professionals—are adopting these tools far slower than imagined.
+Foundational technology is evolving fast—how fast?
+By the day.
+But the speed at which the general public—and even many white-collar professionals—adopt these things is far slower than imagined.

 Take a recent example.
-OpenClaw went viral, and everyone is fascinated by this technical novelty.
-Someone asked me: "Are you using Claude Code?
-Is that for helping people write code?"
+OpenClaw went viral, and everyone was drawn to this technical breakthrough.
+Someone asked me: "You use Claude Code?
+That's for writing code, right?"

 I said yes.

-Their first reaction was almost identical: "This sounds complicated.
-I'll probably never use it in my life."
+Their first reaction was almost identical: "That sounds complicated.
+I probably won't need it in my lifetime."

 Not What You Think

-I demonstrated in the most intuitive way: installed in 5 minutes, just need an account to get started, as long as you can talk.
+I demonstrated in the most intuitive way: installed in 5 minutes, ready to go with just an account, as long as you can talk.

-They stared at my terminal for a moment, firing off a series of questions.
-Is installation tedious?
-Will it be difficult?
+They stared at my terminal for a moment and fired off a series of questions.
+Is the installation tedious?
+Is it difficult?
 What problems can it solve?

 I said, installation is just one line of code, 5 minutes.
-An account costs just a few dollars a month to get started.
+An account costs just a few dozen yuan per month to get started.

-They stood there stunned.
-"Is that so?
-I thought something this powerful must have complicated installation."
+They were stunned.
+"Is that really it?
+I assumed something this powerful must be complicated to install."

 What's even more surreal is OpenClaw itself.
-Online, there are 15-step, 20-step installation guides circulating that look headache-inducing.
-Many people complain: "Little Crayfish [OpenClaw's nickname] works great, but installation is too difficult."
-On Xianyu [a Chinese second-hand marketplace], services even appeared charging 500 yuan for door-to-door installation.
+Online, there are 15-step, 20-step installation guides that look headache-inducing.
+Many people complain: the "crayfish" (OpenClaw's nickname) works great, but installation is too difficult.
+On Xianyu (a Chinese secondhand marketplace), services charging 500 yuan for on-site installation even appeared.

-I demonstrated on the spot.
-When Claude Code is installed on your computer, you only need to say one thing—"Help me install OpenClaw on this computer."
+I demonstrated right then and there.
+When you have Claude Code installed on your computer, you only need to say one sentence—"Help me install OpenClaw on this computer."

-It will figure out what OpenClaw is, where to download it, and how to deploy it.
-You tell it what your Feishu [Lark] App ID is, and it helps you configure and test until everything is running.
-You go grab a coffee, and when you return, it's deployed.
+It will find out what OpenClaw is, where to download it, and how to deploy it all by itself.
+You tell it what the Feishu (Lark) App ID is, and it helps you configure and test everything until it's running.
+You go grab a coffee, and by the time you're back, it's deployed.

 One line of code, 5 minutes.
 That simple.

-Someone asked me: "Does your software have out-of-the-box applications?
+Someone asked me: "Does your software have any out-of-the-box applications?
 Like text-to-image?"

 I didn't answer directly.
 I was thinking about something else.

-If we enable everyone to master an efficient AI coding tool—a coding agent—whatever you want, just have it install it for you.
+If we let everyone master an efficient AI coding tool—a coding agent—you want something, you have it install it for you.

 Text-to-image?
-You say: "I want a text-to-image application, download the model and deploy it locally, so I can generate images with a sentence."
-It might spend an hour or two helping you download the model, deploy it, and get it running.
+You say: "I want a text-to-image application, download the model and deploy it locally so I can generate images with a single sentence."
+It might take an hour or two to help you download the model, deploy it, and get it running.

-This capability has already transcended the concept of "applications."
+This ability has already transcended the concept of an "application."

-It's helping every ordinary person—with extremely low barriers to entry—to truly control their computer.
-By "control," I mean exceeding the level of control that 90% of engineers and senior engineers possess.
+It is helping every ordinary person—at an extremely low barrier to entry—truly take control of their computer.
+By "control," I mean at a level surpassing that of 90% of engineers and senior engineers.
 And your computer is connected to the internet.

-So that old mindset of "I need to install an out-of-the-box application" is actually unnecessary.
-Whatever you need, just tell it.
-It will handle it for you.
+So the old idea of "I need to install an out-of-the-box application" is no longer necessary.
+You need something, you tell it.
+It does it for you.

 What Can It Do?

-Honestly, if I had to use a computer without such software now, I wouldn't know how to use it.
+Honestly, at this point, if you asked me to use a computer without software like this, I wouldn't know how.

 You have 20 Excel files to process?
-Put them in a folder, hand it over, and tell it how you need them analyzed.
-It will invoke Python, download plugins if missing, and solve problems on its own.
+Put them in a folder, toss it to the agent, and tell it how you need them analyzed.
+It will invoke Python, download plugins if they're missing, and solve problems on its own.

-Want to implement interesting network functions?
-It can help with all of that.
+Want to implement some interesting networking features?
+It can help with that too.

-As long as the model is strong enough and fast enough, these tasks that originally required professional skills become accessible.
+As long as the model is strong enough and fast enough, things that previously required professional skills become within reach.

 What Does the Future Look Like?

-In the future, people will become increasingly lazy when using computers, unwilling to manually operate them.
-I rarely actually operate the computer myself now—at most, I open several Claude Code instances, switching between them to assign different tasks.
+In the future, people will become increasingly lazy about using computers, unwilling to manually operate them.
+I rarely actually operate my computer anymore—at most, I open a few Claude Code instances and switch between them to assign different tasks.

 Before: Human → Tool → Computer.